BIRD WALL ART

 How one defines independence also makes a difference.
 To some, it may be a lack of dependence on others for anything from financial security to physical wellbeing.
 The subject of my bird wall art found security in trusting each other and being vulnerable with those close to them.
 Humans like myself instead often struggle to come to terms with this kind of vulnerability.
 We’d often rather just take on the extra continuous burden of doing everything for ourselves than ask for help.

 Even though I started out following these birds for my bird wall art, I left with an important observation.
 My initial goal to sell art online helped me find a great metaphor for how we as people can find strength in each other.
+The contrast between the blue mixed in with the black and white makes for a very stunning bird photo.

 Bird Wall Art For Home Decor